3 "Under-the-Radar" Items That May Be Making Your Home Feel More Cluttered and Chaotic

 The Livingetc newsletter is your shortcut to the now and the next in home design.
 Subscribe today to receive a stunning free 200-page book of the best homes from around the world.

 Rotating seasonal items extends beyond just decor; clothes and shoes should be monitored on a regular basis as well.
-To embrace the minimalist interior aesthetic, you must think about what it is you actually need around you.
-What purpose do your belongs serve within the space?
+To embrace the minimalist interior aesthetic, you must think about what you actually need around you.
+What purpose do your belongings serve within the space?
 Having chunky boots and heavy jackets on your shoe racks in the middle of July takes up space that can be used for articles of clothing that will not be gathering dust.

 3. Forgotten Chores

 If having a daily task to-do list seems a bit too much to handle, try implementing a Sunday reset checklist.
-Having a designated day of the week to reorganize your space, will definitely help keep things under control.
+Having a designated day of the week to reorganize your space will definitely help keep things under control.
 Not to mention, Sunday resets are the perfect excuse to buy a facemask, light a candle, and enjoy the comfort of your freshly cleaned home.

 Olivia Wolfe is a News Writer at Livingetc.
 She recently graduated from University of the Arts London, London College of Communication with a Masters Degree in Arts and Lifestyle Journalism.
 In her previous experience, she has worked with multiple multimedia publications in both London and the United States covering a range of culture-related topics, with an expertise in art and design.
 At the weekends she can be found working on her oil paintings, reading, or antique shopping at one of London's many vintage markets.